emileber/js-minification-techniques/slides/techniques/property/improved-property.md

 ## Improved property names

-Any property name used two or more times should be stored into a local variable.
+Any property name used more than one time should be stored into a local variable.

 ```
 toggleFeedback: function() {